-To learn more about our Mission & Vision, meet our Leadership Team, and learn more about Lutheran beliefs and the Evangelical Lutheran Church in America, click below.
+To learn more about our commitment to a radical welcome, meet our Leadership Team, and learn more about Lutheran beliefs and the Evangelical Lutheran Church in America, click below.

 As Philip said to Nathaniel, "Come and see," so we invite you to come and participate in any and all of our events.
 "Just show up" and see what God is up to at Zion!